Kinto/kinto/docs/api/synchronisation.rst

 Implementations
 ===============

-The **current implementation of reference** for offline-first records synchronization is :rtd:`Kinto.js <kintojs>`_.
+The **current implementation of reference** for offline-first records synchronisation is :rtd:`Kinto.js <kintojs>`_.